 Charles Manson: Yeah.

 Charlie Rose: What do they say, these letters?

-Charles Manson: Everyone's playing a different game with a thought.
+Charles Manson: Everybody's playing a different game with a thought.
 They're playing boats, and planes, and trains, and rabbits, and ducks, and um... swings, and hearts, and little girls, and everything you can think of.
-When we started the rainbow uh...uh the rainbow all the thoughts that go with that.
+When we started the rainbow uh...uh the rainbow, all the thoughts that go with that.
 The seed grows up from the ground, everything that starts to grow, grows up.
-You go down into the earth to plant something, you plant these seeds and this garden grows.
-It's the same thing in the garden in the mind.
+You go down into the earth to plant something, and you plant these seeds and this garden grows.
+It's the same thing with the garden in the mind.